 How to Make Greek Rice

 Seasoned with just a bit of lemon juice and salt and pepper, this fun, affordable Mediterranean rice recipe can be on the table in no time.

-• feta cheese – buy a block and crumble it yourself for the best flavor.
-I also love feta on top of Greek yogurt mashed potatoes and in watermelon feta salad.
+- feta cheese – buy a block and crumble it yourself for the best flavor.
+I also love feta on top of Greek yogurt mashed potatoes and in watermelon salad with mint.

+How to Make Greek Rice